feilipu/NASCOM_BASIC_4.7/README.md

 The NASCOM Basic Manual Appendix D describes the use of the `USR(x)` function to call assembly (or compiled C) programs directly from the Basic command line or from within a Basic program.
 Please refer to the Manual Appendix D for further information on mixing Basic and Assembly code.

-For the RC2014 with 32k Basic the location for the `USR(x)` loaded user program address is `0x8204`, and with 56k Basic the location for `USR(x)` is `0x2204`.
+For the RC2014 with 32k Basic the location for the `USRLOC` user program address is `0x8204`, and with 56k Basic the location for `USRLOC` is `0x2204`.

 # Assembly (or compiled C) Program Usage

 The `MEEK I,J` and `MOKE I` statements can be used to hand edit assembly programs, where `I` is the address of interest as a signed integer, and `J` is the number of 16 Byte blocks to display. `MOKE` Byte entry can be exited with `CTRL C` or just carriage return.
-For hand assembly programs the user program address needs to be manually entered into the `USRLOC` address `0x8204` using `DOKE`.
+For hand assembly programs the user program address needs to be manually entered into the `USRLOC` address `0x8204` (or `0x2204`) using `DOKE`.

 Address entry can also be converted from HEX to signed integer using the `&` HEX prefix, i.e. in `MOKE &9000` `0x9000` is converted to `−28672` which is simpler than calculating this signed 16 bit integer by hand, and `MEEK &2000,&10` will tabulate and print 16 blocks of 16 bytes of memory from memory address `0x2000`.